 Episode 4 entices a social life for Beth and a heartthrob for her mother in a chapter that sees challenges, missed opportunities and tragedy.

-This recap of Netflix limited series The Queen’s Gambit episode 4, “Middle Game” contains significant spoilers.
+This recap of the Netflix series The Queen’s Gambit Season 1 Episode 4, “Middle Game,” contains significant spoilers.

 We recapped every episode — check out the archive.